 Kinsta uses the highly reliable Google Cloud Platform, which is the same platform that Google uses to run Gmail, Google Drive and many of its other services.
 It’s no surprise that it doesn’t go down often.

-Kinsta maintains a status blog with updates on server issues, scheduled maintenance, and other various account issues.
+In September 2018, Kinsta launched a new status page with updates on server issues, scheduled maintenance, and other various account issues.
+You can import status updates to Slack (using RSS) or sign up for email updates.

 I’ve had nothing but wonderful interactions with Kinsta’s support team, and have yet to find a single person who has had anything negative to say.
 They are patient, polite and incredibly helpful.